 REVIEW: Gianni Schicchi

 The University of Michigan’s Voice and Opera Department features two fully-staged operas per semester: one large production at the Power Center for Performing Arts and one “Chamber Opera” at the McIntosh Theater in the Earl V. Moore Building.
 The Chamber Opera is a semester-long commitment that students audition for at the start of the term.
 This results in a performance of two shows at the end of the semester.
-This year, the class performed Giacomo Puccini’s Gianni Schicchi (1918) directed by the infamous and well-respected Mo Zhou.
+This year, the class performed Giacomo Puccini’s Gianni Schicchi (1918) directed by the famous and well-respected Mo Zhou.
 The show was minimal in production but grand in performance.
 The show boasted many great triumphs in the often-overlooked realm of Chamber Opera performances at SMTD.

 Gianni Schicchi is a one-act farce that revolves around the scheming family members of the wealthy Buoso Donati.
 When Buoso dies and leaves behind a substantial inheritance, his relatives are desperate to claim their shares.
 However, they discover that Buoso has bequeathed his wealth to a monastery.
 In a clever twist, the family enlists the help of the cunning Gianni Schicchi to impersonate the deceased Buoso and rewrite the will in their favor.
 The opera explores themes of greed, deception, and the consequences of manipulating legal matters for personal gain.
 The music follows the trend of Puccini’s rich melodies and clever attention to lyricism.
 This story sparked Puccini’s writing— implementing challenging and chaotic Italian phrases to match the disorganization of the family.
 This requires virtuosic singers with immense attention to detail, which was apparent in this production.